bartoginski/Jokes-generator/README.md

 ### Technology

-The only thing you need besides the computer is the node.js.
+The only thing you need besides the computer, is the node.js.

 You can download and install it from the site's [official website](https://nodejs.org/en/)

 ---
 ### Usage

-Open your terminal, go to project directory, and write:
+Open your terminal, go to project directory, and type:

 `node jokes.js`